Darwin has been featured in a lot of books and documentaries in honour of his birthday over 200 years ago – he was born in February 1809.

 I’ve always thought that because the Photographs of Darwin seem so formal and posed they maintained the 200 year distance between us.
 Somehow, they reveal very little about the man, himself.

-The following photo of Darwin at age 45 shows him even more serious in a dignified, reflective mood – your typical professor type.
+The photo of Darwin on the right at age 45 shows him even more serious in a dignified, reflective mood – your typical professor type.
 Which is exactly what I mean.
 It doesn’t capture the whole man.
 Because Darwin was a man of high adventure.

 After all, he voyaged around the world in the famous Beagle examining the flora and fauna of our world for a period of no less than 5 years!